Yule: Saga of Hákon the Good

 The Saga of Hákon the Good credits King Haakon I of Norway who ruled from 934 to 961 with the Christianization of Norway as well as rescheduling Yule to coincide with Christian celebrations held at the time.
 The saga says that when Haakon arrived in Norway he was a confirmed Christian, but since the land was still altogether heathen and the people retained their pagan practices, Haakon hid his Christianity to receive the help of the "great chieftains".
-In time, Haakon had a law passed establishing that Yule celebrations were to take place at the same time as the Christians celebrated Christmas, "and at that time everyone was to have ale for the celebration with a measure of grain, or else pay fines, and had to keep the holiday while the ale lasted."
+In time, Haakon had a law passed establishing that Yule celebrations were to take place at the same time as the Christians celebrated Christmas, "and at that time everyone was to have ale for the celebration with a measure of grain, or else pay fines, and had to keep the holiday while the ale lasted".

-Yule had previously been celebrated for three nights from midwinter night, according to the saga.
 Haakon planned that when he had solidly established himself and held power over the whole country, he would then "have the gospel preached".
 According to the saga, the result was that his popularity caused many to allow themselves to be baptized, and some people stopped making sacrifices.
 Haakon spent most of this time in Trondheim.
 When Haakon believed that he wielded enough power, he requested a bishop and other priests from England, and they came to Norway.
 On their arrival, "Haakon made it known that he would have the gospel preached in the whole country."
 The saga continues, describing the different reactions of various regional things.

-A description of pagan Yule practices is provided (notes are Hollander's own):
+A description of heathen Yule practices is provided (notes are Hollander's own):